 How much of your time do you spend putting together compliance reports?
-With reporting and assessing effectiveness as key components of a successful compliance program, this is a topic dear to the hearts of compliance teams—from the regional mangers trying to spot emerging trends to the CCOs reporting to audit committees and the board of directors.
+With compliance reporting and assessing effectiveness as key components of a successful compliance program, this is a topic dear to the hearts of compliance teams—from the regional mangers trying to spot emerging trends to the CCOs reporting to audit committees and the board of directors.
 Unfortunately, gathering data about the different parts of a program remains a major pain point that often leaves people frustrated.

-The time-consuming element of reporting often comes from a disjointed program relying on siloed software without data integration.
+The time-consuming element of compliance reporting often comes from a disjointed program relying on siloed software without data integration.
 These inconsistencies resulted in 15% of respondents having trouble reconciling data, according to OCEG’s 2015 GRC Maturity Survey.
 (Other issues stemming from scattered and inconsistent data are trouble auditing and proving assurance of compliance and risk management, redundancy resulting in extra program costs and inadequate controls, the survey reported.)

 42% [of respondents] don’t have access to real-time, consolidated compliance data on a dashboard or other platform.